 Chela Karma – international day of zero tolerance for female genital mutilation

 Chelakarma (female genital mutilation) in women is a practice that has been the subject of much controversy and further study in recent times.
 Chelakarma is still strong in various parts of the world.
 Chelakarma was widely practiced in India and Kerala.
 Until recently, such reports were coming.
-After the report came out that ICC terrorists are forcing female genital mutilation on 40 lakh women in the areas under their control in Iraq and after Bollywood actress Shobhika Dhulipala revealed that she was a victim of female genital mutilation at the age of seven, women in Kerala are also being subjected to female genital mutilation.
-SAHIYO Report Even after it came out, this topic was again and again at the center of discussions.
-In this day and age of open discussion about women’s freedom and sexuality, it is impossible not to mention Chelakarma on this day.
+After the report came out that ICC terrorists are forcing female genital mutilation on 40 lakh women in the areas under their control in Iraq and following Bollywood actress Shobhika Dhulipala revealed that she was a victim of female genital mutilation at the age of seven, women in Kerala are also being subjected to female genital mutilation.
+SAHIYO Report Even following it came out, this topic was once more and once more at the center of discussions.
+In this day and age of open discussion regarding women’s freedom and sexuality, it is impossible not to mention Chelakarma on this day.
 International Day of Zero Tolerance for Female Genital Mutilation is observed on February 6.
 The goal of the United Nations is to completely eradicate prostitution by 2030.
 The figures that have come out are that in the last 25 years, doing chela work has decreased.

 The International Day of Zero Tolerance for Female Genital Mutilation has been observed since 2012.
 Female genital mutilation is the name given by the United Nations to female genital mutilation.
 The United Nations has declared that female genital mutilation will be eradicated by 2030.
 UNFPA and UNICEF (UNFPA-UNICEF) have jointly launched a global campaign to eliminate prostitution.
 “Partnership with Men and Boys to transform Social and Gender Norms to End FGM”.
 That’s Moto for 2023.